-Dr. Marissa Estep is teaching General Chemistry II, General Chemistry II Lab, and Differential & Integral Calculus this semester—all math-heavy classes where giving students a hands-on experience is important.
-Despite the challenges, Estep has been able to transition successfully.
+Dr. Marissa Walraven is teaching General Chemistry II, General Chemistry II Lab, and Differential & Integral Calculus this semester—all math-heavy classes where giving students a hands-on experience is important.
+Despite the challenges, Walraven has been able to transition successfully.

 Making the Classroom Experience Engaging

-“While there is no substitute for face-to-face interaction, Zoom is the closest I can imagine to such a substitute, and it has been conducive to teaching so far,” Estep said.
+“While there is no substitute for face-to-face interaction, Zoom is the closest I can imagine to such a substitute, and it has been conducive to teaching so far,” Walraven said.

 Creative Solutions to Difficult Problems